A TikTok of Highland Cow Cuddling at Baslow Edge sparks Highland Cow Experience to launch national campaign!

 In 2019, Alex Birch was forced to slaughter many of the cattle after a member of the public complained to the Health and Safety Executive that they had behaved aggressively towards a dog on a lead, and in 2024, another report led the RSPCA to closely scrutinise the farm’s practices.

 N.B.
-The Baslow Fold are wild farm animals owned by Gorse Bank Farm.
+The Highland Cows at Baslow Edge are wild farm animals owned by Gorse Bank Farm.

 For the safety and the future of the cows, and the public visiting their home on Baslow Edge, please give them plenty of space and don't just casually walk up to them and stroke them or try to feed them, keep at a safe distance and make sure you're aware of your surroundings and try not to put yourself between a cow and their calf or a wall.